KankakeeCommunityCollege/recover-newsroom/_posts/2023-01-25-pack-the-place-feb-9.md

 * Women's basketball vs. Triton College at 5:30 p.m.
 * Men's basketball vs. Triton College at 7:30 p.m.

 Show your school pride and support our Cavaliers as they compete.
 Admission is free.
-Don't miss the action packed fun!
+Don't miss the action-packed fun!
 The&nbsp;[KCC Foundation](https://foundation.kcc.edu/){: target="_blank"}&nbsp;is also providing free hot dogs and popcorn at both games while supplies last.

 Anyone who can't attend can watch the games stream live for free.
 Go to&nbsp;[athletics.kcc.edu](https://athletics.kcc.edu/){: target="_blank"}&nbsp;for streaming.